mikeckennedy/python_bytes_show_notes/transcripts/233-raas-readme-as-a-service.txt

 00:18:42 of dates that it found.

-00:18:43 It actually does a whole bunch of things, but that's the default or the, the one that
+00:18:43 It actually does a whole bunch of things, but that's the default or the one that

 00:18:48 we're talking about find dates.